about

 The body of work I’ve created since 2012, when I refocussed on my original medium, painting,

-and my Russian grandfather’s immigrant alias, Brown.
+and my Russian grandfather’s immigrant alias.

 Bebonkwe with ‘pehpehtahkwiik 2’.